 1. One of the most important things that Canelo can do to throw off the champ’s rhythm is to interrupt a routine.
 Occasionally when Mayweather lands a straight right, he automatically dips to his right and jumps to his opponent’s other side, Robert Guerrero had a touch of success in landing a punch to the head of Mayweather when he did that evasive routine, perhaps it was because he is a southpaw but it’s still something I’d think would be very important to consider if I were Saul Alvarez.

 I hope you’ve had your fill of Brunch this Sunday.
-Much more to come next week, always remember to brush and floss your teeth – Another Sunday Brunch is forthcoming.
+Much more to come next week like this quote from a DaytonaBeach dental implants always remember to brush and floss your teeth – Another Sunday Brunch is forthcoming.